-• 5.6.8.a Ground Fault
+5.6.8.a Ground Fault

-F046 - F047 provides Ground Fault protection for equipment only (a.k.a.
-Arcing Ground Fault) using the Residual Current method.
-Trip settings are based on the CT ratio as shown in F074 (see below).
+F046 - F047 provides Ground Fault protection for equipment only using the Residual Current method.
+Trip settings are based on the CT ratio as shown in F074.
 A delay time can be set by F047 to help prevent nuisance trips.
 Ground current can always be viewed in the Status Display, shown with a "G" prefix (see section 5.3.1).

 THIS IS NOT INTENDED TO BE USED AS "PERSONNEL PROTECTION" GROUND FAULT!
 This feature is only intended to provide a level of equipment protection against damaging ground currents.
 Ground faults are potentially dangerous conditions and must be corrected immediately for safety of operating personnel.

-F046 = Ground Fault Trip

-Range = 5 - 90% of CT value, or 0 (Disabled)
+F046 = Ground Fault Trip Factory Setting = 0 (Disabled) Range = 5 - 90% of CT value, or 0 (Disabled)

-When a value other than 0 is entered for F046, the starter will trip if current to ground exceeds this percentage of the unit CT value.
-The CT value is shown in F074 (see section 5.6.11).
+When a value other than 0 is entered in F046, the starter will trip if current to ground exceeds this percentage of the unit CT value.
+The CT value is shown in F074, (see section 5.6.12).
 This value is different from the Unit Rating or FLA setting.
-To calculate actual ground current, multiply the CT value of F074 by the setting of F046.
+Following are two examples of Ground Fault current settings.